“Mummy.” Emily’s voice was urgent as I bent to switch off the bedside lamp, “Please leave the light on. I’m scared of the fairies.”

 “They killed her…” the words burst from her trembling lips.

 I took the cat and placed her gently on the floor in front of my knees.
 She was frigid; her unseeing eyes glazed wide open.
-She must have been dead for a few hours.
+She must have been dead for a while.

 “I’m so sorry, my love.”
 I cuddled Emily, pulled her onto my lap.